sensepost/objection/README.md

 - Discover loaded classes and list their respective methods.
 - Perform common SSL pinning bypasses.
 - Dynamically dump arguments from methods called as you use the target application.
-- Interact with SQLite databases inline without the need to download the targetted database and use an external tool.
+- Interact with SQLite databases inline without the need to download the targeted database and use an external tool.
 - Execute custom Frida scripts.

 iOS specific features in `objection` include the ability to: